modin-project/modin/docs/flow/modin/core/execution/dispatching.rst

 Brief description
 '''''''''''''''''
-Modin has several execution engines and storage formats, combining them together forms certain backends.
+Modin has several execution engines and storage formats, combining them together forms certain backends (or executions).
 Calling any :py:class:`~modin.pandas.dataframe.DataFrame` API function will end up in some backend-specific method.
 The responsibility of dispatching high-level API calls to backend-specific function belongs to the :ref:`QueryCompiler <query_compiler_def>`, which is determined at the time of the dataframe's creation by the factory of the corresponding backend.
 The mission of this module is to route IO function calls from